My story

 In addition to my academic endeavors, I have extensive field experience in the criminal justice system, including working as a legislative analyst for the Florida Legislature’s Commission on Capital Cases, as a crime intelligence analyst for the Florida Department of Law Enforcement ( assisting the Career Offender, Sexual Offender/Predator, and Missing and Endangered Persons Units), as an expert witness on criminal sentencing, and as an academic instructor in both male and female correctional institutions.

-As part of my mission to serve as a liaison between the criminal justice system and the university, I serve as a subject matter expert and consultant for the Western Carolina University Police Department (WCUPD).
-As such, I work closely with WCUPD to help increase trust and transparency between the campus community and the agency.
+As part of my mission to serve as a liaison between the criminal justice system and the university, I serve as a subject matter expert and consultant for multiple police departments across North Carolina.
+In this role, it’s my job to help increase trust and transparency between the campus community and the agency.

 My work as a consultant affords me the opportunity to combine my passions; teaching, training, and helping individuals and communities realize their goals.
 With two decades of experience in both academia and community agencies, I understand what it takes to articulate an idea, create a plan, execute it, and translate the results in a way that makes sense to all of the stakeholders.